 - How to capture?

-Shape of a composition has everything to do with a photo.
-It allures our visual like no other.
+The shape of a composition has everything to do with a photo.
+It allures our visuals like no other.
 It controls our visual experience, whether you are looking for a pleasing or tension driven image.
-We are driven subconsciously towards these kind of photos.
+We are driven subconsciously towards these kinds of photos.
 Shape of a composition change with the perspective.
 For instance, the photo (above) will look different from the ground, but when you are taking this photo from the air, you will see visible shapes.
 It looks kind of leaves in a tree, doesn’t it?

 What is more important though is the visual compositions that you want to create with these shapes and the effect that you want to provoke on the spectator.

-Here are some ideas on how you can use shapes to create interesting composition:
+Here are some ideas on how you can use shapes to create an interesting composition: